Cheque Bounce Legal Notice India — Section 138 NI Act, 30-Day Deadline & Format

 - Account closed — the drawer closed their account after issuing the cheque.
 Courts treat this as evidence of dishonest intent and Section 138 applies.

-- Stop payment instruction — the drawer instructed the bank to stop payment.
-If the stop-payment was given without a valid legal basis, Section 138 applies (Supreme Court: Modi Cements Ltd. v.
+- Stop payment instruction — the drawer instructed the bank to stop payment without a valid legal basis.
+Section 138 applies (Modi Cements Ltd. v.
 Kuchil Kumar Nandi, 1998).

-- Signature mismatch — the signature on the cheque does not match the bank's records.
-This is a technical return; Section 138 does not apply directly, but the cheque can be rectified and re-presented.
+- Signature mismatch — technical return; Section 138 does not apply directly, but the cheque can be rectified and re-presented.

-- Post-dated cheque presented early — the cheque was presented before the date written on it.
-Also a technical return; wait for the date and present again.
+- Post-dated cheque presented early — technical return; wait for the cheque date and present again.

-- Overwriting or alteration — the amount, date, or payee name has been altered without the drawer's countersignature.
-Technical return; get a fresh cheque.
+- Overwriting or alteration — technical return; get a fresh cheque.

 - Stale cheque — presented more than 3 months after the date on the cheque.
 Section 138 cannot apply; the cheque has expired.